Click any photo to enlarge

 A group of naturalists visited the oasis yesterday.
 I wished I could have been there.
 I was stuck in town recovering from a stomach virus that my husband was still sick with.
 It's all over town.
 My case was short, but violent.

 In town, the hybrid Anna's x Rufous Hummingbird is still present.
-As best can be determined, it's a juvenile male.
 It really loves the Turk's Cap flowers.
 Since birding is really slow, I spend a lot of time photographing it.

 That, and watching hurricanes (Helene & Milton) on TV, is about my main activity lately.